 to the nations which plunder you;

 This phrase may refer to the second vision (Zech 1:19).
-The glory of the Messiah will judge the Gentile nations who plundered Israel (Mt 25:31-46).
+The glory of the Messiah will judge the Gentile nations that plundered Israel (Mt 25:31-46).

 for he who touches you touches the apple [pupil] of His eye.